asimwe1/rust_chatapp/site/guide/01-upgrading-from-0.4.md

 # Upgrading

 Rocket v0.5 bring many new features and improvements over Rocket v0.4.
-Along with new features, Rocket v0.5 also includes many changes that improve the overall usability, stability, and security of the framework and applications written in it.
+Rocket v0.5 also includes many changes that improve the overall usability, stability, and security of the framework and applications written in it.
 While the Rust compiler can guide you through many of these changes, others require special attention.
 The intent of this guide is to guide you through these changes and more, migrating your Rocket application to 0.5 and reaping the benefits of new features and improvements.

 This guide is _not_ intended to replace, but instead complement, a reading of the [CHANGELOG].
 The [CHANGELOG] should be considered required reading for all developers wishing to migrate their applications to Rocket v0.5.

 [CHANGELOG]: @github/CHANGELOG.md

+! note Don't panic!

+  Simply upgrading Rocket's version string to the `0.5` series will result in _many_ `rustc` compiler errors.
+But don't let this phase you!
+The vast majority of changes are simple renames and `#[async_trait]` attributions which manifest in a cascading of errors.
+As such, resolving _one_ top-level issue, typically requiring minimal, trivial changes, often resolves _many_ errors in one go.

 ## Crate Organization